· Lincoln J Bicalho · Development · 27 min read

 Issue 1: Token Expiry During Long Operations

-Problem: Users get logged out during long-running operations.
+• Users logged out unexpectedly during long-running operations

 Solution: